Isisaurus/city-planner/README.md

 - Idea Status Tracking: Users can track the status of their ideas (e.g., Submitted, Under Review, Approved, Rejected, In Progress);
 - Admin Feedback: Administrators can provide feedback, ask for clarifications, or give reasons for rejection;

-4. City Card Registration and Verification:

-- City Card Application: Users can apply for a city card by entering their address and uploading proof of residence;
-- Digital City Card: Once verified, users receive a digital city card that they can use to get discounts on services and events in the city;

-5. Notifications and Updates:

-- Email and in-app notifications for:
-  - Project updates or milestone completions;
-  - Status changes on submitted ideas;
-  - Replies to comments or community discussions;
-  - Approval or rejection of City Card applications;

-6. Administrative Dashboard:

-- Review and moderate submitted ideas and comments;
-- Post official city projects and updates;
-- Create and edit project timelines;

 # Installation